God Likes Jewelry

 For further study, consider:

+A printable PDF version is available here.
 Please “like” and "share" this page.
 You are welcome to comment on how to make this message clearer or let me know if this page has been helpful to you (but please don’t comment until you have thoughtfully read the entire page):